gcc-mirror/gcc/gcc/ada/doc/gnat_rm/specialized_needs_annexes.rst

 *Distributed Systems (Annex E)*
   Stub generation is fully implemented in the GNAT compiler.
-In addition, a complete compatible PCS is available as part of the GLADE system, a separate product.
-When the two products are used in conjunction, this annex is fully implemented.
+In addition, a complete compatible PCS is available as part of ``PolyORB``, a separate product.
+Note, that PolyORB is a deprecated product and will be eventually replaced with other technologies such as ``RTI``.

 *Information Systems (Annex F)*